 Shares of Zomato, Nykaa, and PolicyBazaar have failed to maintain an uptrend after being able to garner strong listing gains.
 These stocks have come off their initial highs since their market debut.

-Notably, all the three new-age companies made their debut on the exchanges in 2021.
+Notably, all three new-age companies made their debut on the exchanges in 2021.

-Listed on July 23, 2021, food aggregator Zomato’s stock prices declined around 28 per cent.
-The company, by the way, debuted on the bourses with a 51 per cent premium over its IPO issue price of Rs 76.
+Listed on July 23, 2021, food aggregator Zomato’s stock prices declined around 28 percent.
+The company debuted on the bourses with a 51 percent premium over its IPO issue price of Rs 76.

-Zomato’s market capitalisation slipped well below Rs 1 lakh crore with the recent sharp decline, data showed.
+Zomato’s market capitalization slipped well below Rs 1 lakh crore with the recent sharp decline.

 Analysts attribute the decline in stock prices to their low valuations.

 Besides the low valuations, weak broader market performance in 2022 also weighed on these new-age companies during the recent sessions.